-The SSIF receives a phone call from an attorney asking DSHS to pay for copies of medical records from the local community hospital.
-The attorney asks for the complete medical records (e.g. "all records" or "all history") and says that they are being used to for "prepareing the case for hearing."
-The SSIF askswhat specific records are needed, specifically why those specificthe records are needed, and if all or part of them arewere included in the DDDS or CSO records already provided to the attorney, and asks for what dates the records are incomplete.
-The attorney responds by saying they he just wants to make sure they he haves everything.
+EXAMPLE: The SSIF receives a phone call from an attorney asking DSHS to pay for copies of medical records from the local community hospital.
+The attorney asks for the complete medical records (e.g. "all records" or "all history") and says that they are being used to "prepare the case for hearing."
+The SSIF asks what specific records are needed, why those specific records are needed, and if all or part of them are included in the DDDS or CSO records already provided to the attorney.
+The attorney responds by saying they just want to make sure they have everything.
 The SSIF denies the request because the need for the records has not been clearly demonstrated.